reednel/Blog/README.md

 # Blog

 This repository contains all of the posts to [my blog](https://pages.cs.wisc.edu/~rnelson/blog).
 Some also appear on the [UPL blog](https://www.upl.cs.wisc.edu/blog.html).
+Some of this content may be a work in progress.

+## Diffie-Hellman

+none

 ## Huffman Data Compression